 - Zoom to button

 The Screenshot tool will let you capture an image of the map, with the option to include a legend or the pop-up for a feature.
-This allows you to create a static version of the map further sharing or inclusion in a report.
-The Help panel provides in app documentation to support the use of the Interactive Legend and Screenshot tools.
+This allows you to create a static version of the map for further sharing or inclusion in a report.
+The Help panel provides in-app documentation to support the use of the Interactive Legend and Screenshot tools.

-The last two are new features, as of June 2019, which allow you to show the number of features in the current extent and zoom to the extent of features that are currently visible based on the element(s) selected in the legend.
+The last two allow you to show the total number of features in the map and the count for each legend element(s), and the ability to zoom to the active features in the legend.

 Supported Drawing Styles